anselbrandt/raspbian-lite-install-guide/install-git.md

 $ git config --global credential.helper 'store'
 ```

-To save your password, `git clone` any random repo.
+### Generate GitHub Personal Access Token for Each Device

+To save your access token, `git clone` a private repo, or `git push` a new repo and paste your access token when asked for a password.

 ### Global .gitignore file